 Portuguese immigration policy for longer than 90 days

-If you are an EU/EFTA citizen in Portugal for more than 90 days (three months), you will need to get a registration certificate from your local city council to formalize your residence in Portugal.
+If you are an EU/EFTA citizen in Portugal for more than 90 days, you need a registration certificate from your local city council to formalize your residence.
 Each member of your family will need to be registered.
 You will also typically need to sign up for social security in Portugal.

 The registration certificate is valid for five years.
 Once you have been in Portugal for 90 days, you have 30 days to apply for your registration certificate.
 The cost is around €15.